dbrownidau/constitution/new_constitution.md

 ## 1. Name of the Association
 The official name of the association shall be:

-Computer And Security Student Association
+1.1.
+'Computer And Security Student Association'

-Abreviated to CASSA
+1.2.
+'CASSA' as an abreviation

 ## 2. Definitions
 In these rules, unless the contrary intention appears: